 Tumors from patients with SDHB and SDHC mutations mainly arise in extra-adrenal locations, whereas tumors from patients with SDHD mutations are mainly found in the head and neck area.
 SDHA mutations are linked to sympathetic and parasympathetic paragangliomas.
-Refer to Table 1 for more information.
+For more information, see Table 2.

-(Refer to the Familial Pheochromocytoma and Paraganglioma Syndrome section in the PDQ summary on Genetics of Endocrine and Neuroendocrine Neoplasias for more information.)
+For more information, see the Familial Pheochromocytoma and Paraganglioma Syndrome section in Genetics of Endocrine and Neuroendocrine Neoplasias.

 Studies of germline mutations in young patients with pheochromocytoma or paraganglioma have shown that these patients have a higher prevalence (70%–80%) of germline mutations and have further characterized this group of neoplasms, as follows:

-It is important to note that these two studies did not include systematic screening for other genes that have been recently described in paraganglioma and pheochromocytoma syndromes, such as KIF1B, EGLN1, TMEM127, SDHA, and MAX (refer to Table 1).
+It is important to note that these two studies did not include systematic screening for other genes that have been recently described in paraganglioma and pheochromocytoma syndromes, such as KIF1B, EGLN1, TMEM127, SDHA, and MAX (see Table 2).

 Immunohistochemical SDHB staining may help triage genetic testing.
 Tumors of patients with SDHB, SDHC, and SDHD mutations have absent or weak staining, while sporadic tumors and those associated with other constitutional syndromes have positive staining.[

 Given the higher prevalence of germline alterations in children and adolescents with pheochromocytoma and paraganglioma, genetic counseling and testing should be considered in this younger population.

 Patients with pheochromocytoma and sympathetic extra-adrenal paraganglioma usually present with the following symptoms of excess catecholamine production: